To explain the job title of a manager, any manager, is no easy task to perform.

 Having a worldly mindset is about recognizing that there are different worlds around you that make up the context of where you work.
 And we’re not talking about the difference between the American versus Irish offices.

-When we say worlds we mean the circumstances, habits, cultures, processes, of other people and their environment.
+When we say worlds we mean the circumstances, habits, cultures, and processes of other people and their environments.

 Having a worldly mindset requires that you do more than sit behind your desk all day.
 So get out of the office, get to know other departments, and familiarize yourself with areas you weren’t familiar with before.